How to Install Android Studio on Ubuntu 24.04

 Install Android Studio using Flatpak

-First, update and install Flatpak.
+First, update your system and install Flatpak.

 sudo apt update && sudo apt upgrade